Advice and Guidance on Part 5

 Our Centre for Excellence in Universal Design provides more information on Universal Design.

-This advice is informed by previous research we conducted and a recent review of the Part 5 monitoring process published in 2022.
+This advice is informed by previous research we conducted and a recent review of the Part 5 monitoring process due to be published later in 2022.

 In 2009 we commissioned a research report to describe the leadership and organisational culture factors for the effective recruitment and retention of people with disabilities in the Irish public sector.
 The research was carried out by Real World Group.

-Another piece of research from 2007 looked at experiences from other countries in setting statutory public sector employment targets.
+Another piece of research looked at experiences from other countries in setting statutory public sector employment targets.

 How do you Create an Equal, Diverse and Inclusive Work Culture using a Universal Design Approach?